Social Security Administration (SSA) Data for

 This data file provides information at the national level by month for federal fiscal years 2009 onward for volume of calls and the agent busy rate for calls to the National 800 Number Network.
 Maintaining adequate staffing and the ability to replace losses is the largest factor affecting National 800 Number performance.

 Data Collection Description

 Our software routing vendor provides the data.

-Field A: Fiscal Year, a 12-month period from October through September.
+Fiscal Year: The 12-month period from October through September.